bicycle-codes/envelope/README.md

 You could encrypt the document of `msg -> keys`, and not check identity when you serve requests.
 If an unauthorized person requests the keys for a given username, they would not be able to decrypt them, so the server does not need to know who you are.

-Though you could make some assumptions about identity, based on who is requesting which messages.
-It would not be *proof*, just evidence.

 ----------------------------------

 The keys for the recipient are in the encrypted message content.
 The premise is that the recipient will have a [keystore](https://github.com/fission-codes/keystore-idb) instance locally, and will use their local private key to decrypt the symmetric key in the message, then use that symmetric key to decrypt this message content.